If your landlord wants you to leave

 - Preventing them from terminating the tenancy would be unduly onerous on them or would cause them undue hardship

-The RTB’s sample notice of termination due to intention to sell contains the required information and a sample statutory declaration.
+The RTB’s sample notice of termination due to intention to sell (docx) contains the required information and a sample statutory declaration.

-If a landlord ends your tenancy because they are selling the property and it becomes available for rent again, the landlord must offer it back to you within 12 months of the expiry of your notice period.
+If your landlord ends your tenancy because they are selling the property and it becomes available for rent again, the landlord must offer it back to you within 12 months of the expiry of your notice period.

 If the landlord ends your tenancy because they need the property for their own use or for an immediate family member, you must be given the following information in writing, along with the notice of termination: